Gene Stratton-Porter: Naturalist and conservationist

 Through her writing and photography, Stratton-Porter demonstrated "her strong desire to instill her love of nature in others in order to improve their lives and preserve the natural world."
 She also opposed the destruction of wetlands developed for commercial use.
 After the turn of the twentieth century, when the Limberlost Swamp's trees were cut for timber and its shrubs and vines were killed, the resulting commercial development, which included oil drilling, destroyed its wildlife.
 The swamp was drained into the Wabash River.

 In 1917 Stratton-Porter became more active in the conservation movement when the Indiana General Assembly passed legislation to allow drainage of state-owned swamps in Noble and LaGrange Counties.
 She joined with others to urge the state legislature to repeal the law that would lead to the destruction of wetlands in northeastern Indiana.
-Although the law was repealed in 1920, the area's swamps were eventually drained.Bennett, pp. 8, 12.
+Although the law was repealed in 1920, the area's swamps were eventually drained.

 In 1922 Stratton-Porter became a founding member of the Izaak Walton League, a national conservation group, and joined its efforts to save the wild elk at Jackson Hole, Wyoming, from extinction.
 Stratton-Porter called on the readers of Outdoor America, the league's publication, to take prompt action.
 She was also a strong advocate of land and wetland conservation.
 As she wrote in an essay, "All Together, Heave," for Outdoor America in 1922, "If we do not want our land to dry up and blow away, we must replace at least part of our trees" and urged conservation of American waterways.